-Fat gets a bad rap, mostly for its association with weight gain and heart disease.
-However, fats are an important part of a balanced diet.
-Our bodies need fat for warmth, protection, and to carry out vital functions.
+Fat gets a bad rap, mostly because we link it to weight gain and heart disease.
+But fats are an important part of a balanced diet.
+Our bodies need fat for warmth, protection, and to carry out body functions.

-The trick is to know which fats are good and which are bad and create a balanced diet with this knowledge.
-Dietary choices can be confusing but some simple fat facts below may help.
+The trick is to know which fats are good and which are bad so you can make a balanced diet.
+It can be confusing, but here are some tips that may help.

 You probably have heard about saturated and trans fats.
 These fats do more harm than good.
-They raise you bad cholesterol levels and lower your good cholesterol.
-Limit these fats as much as possible.
+They raise your bad cholesterol and lower your good cholesterol.
+Limit these fats as much as you are able.

-Saturated fats are associated with animal products, such as red meat, poultry with skin, lard, cream, butter, and whole-fat dairy.
-It can also be found in in bakery items and fried foods.
-Fortunately, you can control the amount of saturated fat in your diet without having to completely give up these foods.
-Look for low fat version of meat and dairy and limit your portion sizes of foods with saturated fats.
+Saturated fats come from animal products, such as red meat, poultry with skin, lard, cream, butter, and whole-fat dairy.
+It can also be found in baked goods and fried foods.
+You can limit this fat without giving up these foods.
+Look for low fat versions of meat and dairy and limit your servings of foods with these fats.

-Most trans fats are additives, that are generally considered the worse type of fat.
-You can find them in deep fried foods, and bakery items like cookies and donuts.
-On food labels, trans fats may appear as partially hydrogenated oils.
-Again, these treats do not have to be completely eliminated, however, look for options that are made with healthier fats.
-For example, many restaurants have chosen to eliminate or reduce trans fats in their foods.
-Again, limit your portion sizes.
-This will allow you to eat your favorite foods without the negative consequences.
+Most trans fats added to foods are the worse type of fat.
+You can find them in deep fried foods and baked goods like cookies and donuts.
+On food labels, trans fats may be listed as partially hydrogenated oils.
+You do not have to give up these foods, just look for options that are made with healthier fats.
+Some restaurants have chosen to get rid of or lower trans fats in their foods.
+Again, limit your serving sizes.
+This will allow you to eat your favorite foods without the worrying about health problems.

 That's the bad news, now on to the good.

-Good fats help lower the bad (LDL) cholesterol and triglycerides, while boosting the good (HDL) cholesterol.
-They should be the preferred choice in your diet.
-These fats are mostly plant-based and can be found on food labels as monounsaturateded fats or polyunsaturated fats.
+Good fats help lower bad (LDL) cholesterol and triglycerides.
+They also boost good (HDL) cholesterol.
+They should be the ones you choose to have in your diet.
+These fats are mostly plant-based and can be found on food labels as monounsaturated fats or polyunsaturated fats.

-Polyunsaturated fats may also contain omega-3 and omega-6 fatty acids.
-These are heart healthy fatty acids which your body cannot produce on its own.
+Polyunsaturated fats may also contain omega-3 fatty acids.
+These are heart healthy fatty acids that your body cannot make on its own.
 This type of fat can be found in soybean, corn, or safflower oils.
-It can also be found in dark meat fish, like salmon, or trout.
+It can also be found in dark fish, like salmon, or trout.

-But before you eat too much of a good thing, remember that fats are very high in calories.
+Fats are high in calories, so try not to eat too much.
 A little bit goes a long way.
-In general, calories from all fats should no more than 30% of your total calories.
+Calories from all fats should be equal to no more than 30% of your total calories.

 Now you know what is good for you.
 The next step is to learn to make those changes to your menu.

 If you find labels that are alike, eat what you think tastes best, but be aware of the fat content.
-You may find a healthier choice that tastes better than butter if you try different items.
+You may find a healthier choice that tastes better than butter if you try a few items.

-Next, you will want to replace as many saturated fats with unsaturated fats as possible.
-Remember, fats eaten in moderation are a part of a healthy diet, so do not be afraid to add the right ingredients to your menu.
-Here are some dietary recommendations:
+Next, you will want to replace as many saturated fats with unsaturated fats as you can.
+Eating some fats are a part of a healthy diet, so do not be afraid to add the right ingredients to your menu.
+Here are some tips:

 American Heart Association